 Q: Do Anesthesiologists need to query the PA PDMP system prior to administering anesthesia?

-A: Not necessarily.
-The PDMP system must be queried at least once from the time of admission through discharge if a patient is to receive a controlled substance, as required by law.
-Depending on the workflow developed by the healthcare facility, a surgical patient may be queried by a different individual other than the anesthesiologist, for instance, by a nurse at the time of admission.
+A: An anesthesiologist providing professional health care services within a health care facility who orders a controlled substance dispensed for immediate administration is not required to query the system as long as the PDMP system was queried at least once since the time of admission.
+A surgical patient may be queried by a delegate of the anesthesiologist, for instance, by a nurse at the time of admission.
 Beyond the initial query, additional queries of the system are not required as long as the patient remains admitted to the licensed health care facility or remains in observation status in a licensed health care facility.
-Thus, anesthesiologists would not have to repeat a query to the PDMP prior to administering anesthesia if the patient has already been queried during his or her inpatient stay.
 The Pennsylvania Department of Health recommends that health care facilities develop a process by which documentation is made in the patient record so that the care team knows an initial query has been made and does not have to be repeated.

 Physician-in-training (including interns and advanced-level residents) Q&A